Portugal 2027

 Lunch: Taxca — bfinas and codfish cakes.
 Cheap, local, excellent.

 Afternoon: Vila Nova de Gaia.
 Visit Graham’s and Taylor’s port wine cellars.
 Most include a tasting.
+Optional add-on: Graham’s offers a Blend Your Own Port experience (~€40–50/person, ~90 min) — book separately from the cellar tour.

 Sunset drink: Riverside bar on the Gaia waterfront, looking back at Porto.